 Do Annuities Make Poor Investments?

 With all things considered, does that make annuities an unworthy investment for everyone?
-This article may not paint annuities in the most positive light, but nonetheless, they do serve a purpose.
-And that purpose is that they provide guaranteed income to the annuitant for a period of time or until death.
+This article may not paint annuities in the most favorable light, but they do serve a purpose.
+That purpose is that they provide guaranteed income to the annuitant for a period or until death.
 For those that save responsibly for retirement, having some money annuitized in retirement can make sense and provide peace of mind that otherwise might not be there.
 So to answer the question, 'yes,' annuities make poor investments.
 But that doesn't mean they don't serve a purpose inside retirees' portfolios.

 Using Our Annuity Rate of Return Calculator

-To use the calculator, enter the length of time the annuity is expected to make payments.
+To use the calculator, enter the expected length of time the annuity will make payments.
 Enter the initial investment used to purchase the annuity.
-Next if the annuity is going to return any money to the investor at the end of the annuity, enter that in the "Final Value of Annuity."
+Next, if the annuity is going to return any money to the investor at the end of the annuity, enter that in the "Final Value of Annuity."
 It is uncommon for an annuity to have a final value at the end other than zero.
-However, there are annuities that can be structure that way.
+However, some annuities can be structured that way.
 Finally, enter the expected annual annuity payment.
-Based on this, the calculator will calculate a rate of return in each year the annuity is owned.
+Based on this, the calculator will calculate a rate of return in each year of the annuity.
 If the "Annual Annuity Payment" varies at all from year to year, this can be entered manually into the table below with that column name.
 The same goes for the "Final Value of Annuity."